-Are you looking to start trading but are unsure what steps need to be taken?
+Would you like to know how to get started in trading?
+Do you want to become a trader?
 Or have you dipped your toes in the water but are struggling to find the right direction?
 Are you uncertain if trading is the right thing to do?
-Perhaps you are better off investing for the long-term?
+Perhaps you are better off investing for the long term?

-To succeed, you need to set realistic goals, determine your motivations, and understand your strongest personality traits, and only then can you think about investment horizon and trading style.
-We believe you stand the best chances by learning to code simple strategies to trade automatically and quantitatively via software.
+To get started in trading, you need to set realistic goals, determine your motivation, and understand your strongest personality traits.
+Only then can you think about your investment horizon and trading style.
+We believe you stand the best chance by learning to code simple strategies to trade automatically and quantitatively via software.

 Keep this in mind whenever you dream of easy money.

 What is your financial goal?

 Before you start you need to determine your goals: What are your aims?
 This is the most important question you need to address before you start.